synaqk/math-helper/README.md

-# math-helper
+# Math Helper

-A repository of knowledge and quizzes for computer science related math
+A repository for sharing knowledge on Computer Science related math concepts, problems and quizzes to help practice.